codexnetwork/codex.io/customize.md

 ### 0.6 Vote

-FORCEIO support chain developer to select the way to vote on the chain.
+CODEX.IO support chain developer to select the way to vote on the chain.

 - `FROZEN_DELAY` user token stake forzen delay block num, default is 3 * 24 * 60 * 20